ankitjadli/Zulu/README.md

 ## Notifications

-Zulu sends notifications using Firebase Functions and Firebase Notifications.It supports Friends request notifications for now and soon messsages notification code wil be added.
+Zulu sends notifications using Firebase Functions and Firebase Notifications.It supports Friends request notifications for now and soon messages notification code wiLl be added.

 #### JS code for Friends Request Notification to the requested user :